LLNL/axom/src/axom/mint/docs/sphinx/sections/synopsis.rst

 Mint is designed to be *light-weight* and *self-contained*.
 The only requirement for using Mint is a C++11 compliant compiler.
-However, to realize the full spectrum of capabilities provided, support for the following third-party libraries is provided:
+However, to realize the full spectrum of capabilities provided, the following third-party libraries are supported:

 * `RAJA`_, used for the parallel execution and portability layer.